phalcon-orphanage/docs/en/reference/validation.rst

 Validation
 ==========
-Phalcon\\Validation is an independent validation component to validate an arbitrary set of data.
+Phalcon\\Validation is an independent validation component that validates an arbitrary set of data.
-This component can be used to implement validation rules that does not belong to a model or collection.
+This component can be used to implement validation rules on data objects that do not belong to a model or collection.

 The following example shows its basic usage: